 Want to move fast?
 Jump to the right section below.

-Cross trainers are fantastic pieces of equipment; they provide a low impact cardio workout.
+Cross trainers are fantastic pieces of equipment; they provide a low-impact cardio workout.
 This allows you to target a wide range of muscle groups at the same time.
-A cross-trainer also helps the body burn fat and tone up in a short amount of time, especially if you focus on interval workouts.
+A cross-trainer also helps the body burn fat and tone up quickly, especially if you focus on interval workouts.
 The more intense the workout, the better and quicker the results.

-Exercise bikes give you the control over whether you do a low cardio workout, a high-intensity workout or a combination of the two.
-All it takes is a flick of the switch, and you can change the intensity depending on your personal goals; whether you are a beginner or a regular cyclist.
+Exercise bikes give you control over whether you do a low-cardio workout, a high-intensity workout or a combination of the two.
+All it takes is a flick of the switch, and you can change the intensity depending on your personal goals, whether you are a beginner or a regular cyclist.
 And depending on the workout you choose, you can burn calories at a high rate whilst also building muscle.

 There is a vast range of exercise bikes available, and they all have different features to help you achieve your goal.
-Recumbent bikes are perfect for anyone who has trouble with their back or knees, as it takes the pressure off of the joints whilst still providing a solid workout.
-Alternatively, you can opt for an upright bike and get workout journey started.
-If you're struggling for space, you can grab yourself a folding bike, to tuck away once you have finished.
+Recumbent bikes are perfect for anyone who is having trouble with their back or knees, as it takes the pressure off the joints whilst still providing a solid workout.
+Alternatively, you can opt for an upright bike and get your workout journey started.
+If you’re struggling for space, you can grab yourself a folding bike to tuck away once you have finished.

-Looking at a cross-trainer and exercise bike, it can be challenging to decide which one is best for you.
+When looking at cross-trainers and exercise bikes, deciding which is best for you can be challenging.
 They both have a number of advantages and no matter how visually overwhelming they look, they are super easy to use and provide you with the means to manage weight loss or tone muscle.

 Keeping this in mind, it all boils down to personal preference and the goals which you have set.
 If you want to target the muscle groups in the whole body, then a cross trainer is perfect.
 If you’re going to focus on the bottom half of your body, then either a cross trainer or exercise bike will be able to help you reach your goal.